AdobeDocs/campaign-classic.en/help/workflow/using/executing-a-workflow.md

 # Executing a workflow{#executing-a-workflow}

+Troubleshooting guidelines related to workflows execution are available in [this section](../../production/using/workflow-execution.md).

 ## Starting a workflow {#starting-a-workflow}

 A workflow is always started manually.
 When started, it can however remain inactive depending on the information specified via a scheduler (see [Scheduler](../../workflow/using/scheduler.md)) or activity scheduling.